aurimontem/phs/week_3/README.md

 Using BibTex, as in the previous example, is useful for LAIS as well!
-You can usually export citations in the correct format (as `.bib`) from most academic journals, or otherwise export them as `.ris` and convert them to into `.bib` style citations.
-Open this file in vim, explore it, and compile it with `compile_article lais_example.tex`.
+You can usually export citations in the correct format (as `.bib`) from most academic journals, or otherwise export them as `.ris` and convert them to into `.bib` style citations as we did earlier.
+Open `lais_example.tex` in vim, explore it, and compile it with `compile_article lais_example.tex`.

 Wouldn't it be nice to be able to compile LaTeX documents without leaving vim?